 What Are The Different Forms Of Inhalants?

-Inhalants come in various forms, including volatile solvents (paint thinners, glue), aerosols (spray paints, deodorants), gases (butane, propane), and nitrites (poppers).
+Different forms of inhalants include volatile solvents (paint thinners, glue), aerosols (spray paints, deodorants), gases (butane, propane), and nitrites (poppers).
 According to the National Institute on Drug Abuse (NIDA, 2020), these substances are commonly found in household and industrial products.

 What Are The Different Slang Names For Inhalants?

-Common slang names for inhalants include “huff,” “rush,” “whippets,” “poppers,” and “snappers.”
+Different slang names for inhalants include “huff,” “rush,” “whippets,” “poppers,” and “snappers.”

 How Are The Effects Of Inhalant Addiction And Sedative-Hypnotic Addiction Different Or Similar?